 Unfortunately, when we are overweight and have blood sugar imbalances we are also craving a quick energy boost, and often turn to sugar, worsening the problem and packing in food without any nutritional value but plenty of calories.
 High blood sugar and high insulin also impact leptin — a hormone that is part of our energy regulation and should normally signal we’re no longer hungry — then we get leptin resistance and feel hungry all the time and continue down the path of overeating and obesity.

 What are your tips for cracking a sugar addiction and developing healthier habits — without being absolutely miserable?

 For a true sugar addiction, I recommend going cold turkey.
 Eliminate refined sugars, grain flours, sodas, fruit juices, and artificial sweeteners from your diet, as these can trigger cravings.
 It might be intimidating, but it’s easier and less mentally painful than trying to moderate if you are biologically addicted because you’ll experience rapid improvements.
-I’ve had some patients get off insulin in three days when the drop sugar in all its forms cold turkey.
+I’ve had some patients get off insulin in three days when they dropped sugar in all its forms cold turkey.

 What are your tips for substituting a sugary snack with something else that still hits the spot?

 My go-to option for a sweet fix without destroying blood sugar is eating whole low-glycemic fruit, like berries, kiwi, and apples.
 Fresh fruits like these are a better option than dried since the drying process concentrates sugar content.
 I also like to make a decadent dessert once in a while for special occasions, like the Lemon-Berry Rose Cream Cake and Salted Pecan-Fudge Cookies in my new cookbook, Food: What the Heck Should I Cook?
 These use minimal and healthier sweeteners so you can still enjoy a special treat in a healthy way.